 \subsection{Deployment Considerations}

-The system has been deployed in real-world environments with all components running in production.
-The Audio Grounding Model (AGM) operates on the Qualcomm IQ-9075 platform, which delivers up to 100~TOPS of on-device AI performance, enabling low-latency audio processing while keeping raw audio local for privacy.
+We deployed the end-to-end system (LA-RAG with offline audio grounding) running entirely on-device.
+We implemented the Audio Grounding Model (AGM) and Qwen 2.5-7B-instruct LLM as individual microservices on the Qualcomm IQ-9075 EVK \cite{qualcomm2026iq9075} platform.
+This platform delivers up to 100~TOPS of on-device AI performance, enabling low-latency audio processing while keeping raw audio local for privacy.
 Its octa-core Kryo Gen6 CPU, Hexagon Tensor Processors, and industrial operating range support continuous edge inference.
-The LLM and embedding services run on NVIDIA A100 GPU servers, providing the throughput required for large-scale embedding generation and model inference.
-Other details of the software implementation can be found in Appendix \ref{sec:software_implementation}.
+This setup enables to monitor environmental sound continuously without the problem of data privacy.
+Additional details regarding on-device implementation can be found at Appendix~\ref{app:ondevice}.